 Indiana War Memorial Museum reopens after renovations

-The museum announced the re-opening on Facebook welcoming visitors to come and see their new updates after closing its doors in October.
+The museum announced the reopening on social media and welcomed visitors to come and see its new updates after closing its doors in October.

 The War Memorial was built in 1926 to honor Hoosier veterans of World War I and features the USS Indianapolis Gallery, numerous military firearms and uniforms, an AH-1 Cobra Attack Helicopter, and hundreds of other artifacts, photos, and documents.